timewise2528-hub/simulation-Hollow-Performan/README.md

 ![Granular trust transition](figures/granular_trust_animation.gif)

 *Figure: Time evolution of mean mastery (left) and final equilibrium mastery (right) for each trust level.
 The highlighted orange bar in the right panel shows the current trust level.
-The transition from stable ($K > 0.1$) to collapsed ($K < 0.1$) occurs sharply around 7.5%.*
+The transition from stable (K > 0.1) to collapsed (K < 0.1) occurs sharply around 7.5%.*

 ---